The Grounds and Orchards

-Both Frances Barker, wife of William Shirley, and Caroline Langdon, wife of William Eustis, were known for their keen landscape interests.
+Both Frances Barker Shirley, wife of William Shirley, and Caroline Langdon, wife of William Eustis, were known for their keen landscape interests.
 Although we can’t yet determine the extent to which either woman impacted the landscape of Shirley Place, the latter is known for tending to her flowers, some very rare, and for being one of the few women of her time to exhibit at the Massachusetts Horticultural Society under her own name.
-Massachusettts Historical Society records indicate she showed, over a number of years, fine orange and lemon trees and other plants, a specimen of Sweetwater grapes of outdoor culture and a large basket of peaches.
+Massachusetts Historical Society records indicate she showed, over a number of years, fine orange and lemon trees and other plants, a specimen of Sweetwater grapes of outdoor culture, and a large basket of peaches.
 In 1842 she exhibited Bartlett Pears, most likely influenced by her close neighbor Enoch Bartlett.

 During the forty years Madam Eustis lived at Shirley Place after her husband’s death in 1825, Roxbury evolved into one of the great garden communities of Boston.
 Many of Mrs. Eustis’ neighbors continued to be prominently involved, as gentlemen farmers, in horticultural and agricultural pursuits, as had earlier Shirley Place owners Eliakim Hutchinson and James Magee.